About this Course

 Throughout the course, you’ll get frequent practice with standard editorial markup.
 We’ll also explore how to recognize the typical elements of a simple manuscript and how to identify the manuscript's elements for a designer and a compositor.

-During computer lab sessions, you’ll also prepare to write and edit for the web and learn to use online dictionaries and other resources.
-We’ll discover why and how writing and editing online content differs from print, and what makes a good website.
+You’ll also prepare to write and edit for the web and learn to use online dictionaries and other resources.
+We’ll discover why and how writing and editing online content differs from print, and what makes for an effective website.
 By the end of the course, you’ll know how to maximize web-based resources for research and how to create and edit online content that engages readers.

 What You’ll Learn